Capital Mid-Counties

-Capital Mid-Counties is a regional radio station owned by and operated by Global as part of the Capital network.
+Capital Mid-Counties is a regional radio station owned and operated by Global as part of the Capital network.
 It broadcasts to Coventry, Warwickshire, Worcestershire, south Staffordshire, the Cotswolds and north Oxfordshire.

 The station launched on 2 December 2019 as a franchise owned by Quidem, following the merger of six stations, including Touch FM, Rugby FM and Banbury Sound.

 The station transferred to Global ownership in August 2021.

 History

 Under relaxed OFCOM requirements for local content on commercial radio, Capital Mid-Counties is permitted to share all programming between the six licences, all located within the approved area of the Midlands.

 These licences previously broadcast as separate stations: